Performance Max Audit: How to Make Automation Work for You

 I think about this as budget stewardship in PPC strategy work.

-Every dollar in your ad account is a resource you control.
+Every dollar in your ad account is a resource you control, and effective budget stewardship is a cornerstone of performance marketing.

 PMax will spend it, but you decide the guardrails.